ZenTrades

 Depending on your state, you need to meet additional requirements before starting your job as an electrician.
 This article offers details on how to apply for a license in Ohio.

-Steps to Get an electrical license in Ohio
+Steps to Get an Electrical License in Ohio

 Before you can apply for a license as an electrical contractor in Ohio, you must have five years of experience.
 There are a few different methods you can use to acquire that knowledge.
 You could complete a few years of an apprenticeship, enroll in trade school, apply for entry-level jobs, or move up the local industry ladder.